Are You Guilty Of Emoji Blackface?

 Advertisement

-I'm Asian-American, and colourism still permeates my culture.
-Though discrimination based on colour, often among people of the same racial community, is a different beast than racism — it's harmful just the same.
+I'm Asian-American, and colorism still permeates my culture.
+Though discrimination based on color, often among people of the same racial community, is a different beast than racism — it's harmful just the same.
 Though Asian-Americans face racism as well, as someone with relatively lighter skin, I can't not think about that privilege as I choose how I express my identity.
 Text messages, included.

 That’s why it surprised me when my friend used an emoji that's so much darker than her actual skin tone.
 She demurred when I asked her about this, saying that to use the lightest emoji, her closest match, felt like an expression of white solidarity which seemed tone-deaf in these fraught times.
 “I’m a little embarrassed now that you brought it up,” she said.
 “I never really thought about it until now.
 But now that you mention it, I guess I just feel uncomfortable with the lightest emoji because it’s like aggressively declaring whiteness in a time when white people can kind of be the worst.”